andersac88/News_Scraper/README.md

 * Heroku

 ### Authors
-This application was made and is maintained by Andrew Andersen.
+This application was made by and is maintained by Andrew Andersen.
 Development of this application has slowed but there are hopes for expansion in the future.